Durgabhavanigunnam/Durgabhavanigunnam/README.md

-- 👋 Hi, I’m @Durgabhavanigunnam
+- 👋 Hi, I’m @DurgaBhavaniGunnam
-- 👀 I’m interested in python
-- 🌱 I’m currently learning machine learning
+- Self Learner

 <!---
 Durgabhavanigunnam/Durgabhavanigunnam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.